cartant/rxjs-tslint-rules/docs/index.md

 #### rxjs-prefer-angular-takeuntil

 The rule takes an optional object with optional `alias` and `checkDestroy` properties.
 The `alias` property is an array containing the names of operators that aliases for `takeUntil`.
-The `checkAllClasses` property is a boolean that determines whether to check all classes (services, components, directives, pipes) or only component classes.
+The `checkDecorators` property is an array containing the names of decorators, when using which it is necessary to check the class.
 And the `checkDestroy` property is a boolean that determines whether or not a `Subject`-based `ngOnDestroy` must be implemented.

 <a name="rxjs-prefer-observer"></a>